tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * Note that `TaskGroups` is plural
   * Controllers should have plural names, and models are singular
 * Not every controller needs to correspond to a model, or vice-versa

-* As an aside, you want your classes to live in files that are the snake case version of the class name
-  * This is how the autoloader is able to work

 ---